alibabacloud-howto/opensource_with_apsaradb/azkaban/README.md

 ### Step 3.
 Download and prepare demo Azkaban workflow project package

 Azkaban relies on job files in a package to deploy and run the workflow.
 I've prepared a demo project with scripts, SQL files and job files on this project github.
+THIS WILL BE DONE ON YOUR LOCAL COMPUTER.
 In the local computer, checkout the project to local from github.
 Please make sure that you have the Git installed on your local computer.

 ```
 git clone https://github.com/alibabacloud-howto/opensource_with_apsaradb.git